StorageB/custom-command-menu/README.md

 Browse for and install this extension through the GNOME Extension tool or install through the [GNOME Extensions website](https://extensions.gnome.org/extension/7024/custom-command-list/).

+OR

+Manual Installation:

+1. Download the  custom-command-list.zip file of the [latest release](https://github.com/StorageB/custom-command-list/releases/tag/v1).
+2. Run the following command from the terminal:
+`gnome-extensions install --force custom-command-list.zip`
+3. Logout and login.

 <br>

 ## Configuration